We the Students Scholarship Contest

 Section III – Submission Guidelines

-Each submission must adhere to the topics and should fully answer each of the three questions and all sub-parts.
-Each submission must adhere to the word limits for each question, and must be submitted by 11:59 pm PST on December 16, 2013.
+Each submission must adhere to the topics and should fully answer the question and all sub-parts.
+Each submission must adhere to the word limits for each question, and must be submitted by 11:59 pm PST on the day of the deadline.
 Only online submissions made at this link will be accepted for the Contest.
 Only one essay per student will be accepted.

 Section IV – Judging and Timing

 After the Contest Period, the judges selected by the Bill of Rights Institute will review and select finalists from all the eligible entries received.
 The judges will then select the prize-winners.
 Entries will be evaluated based upon the following criteria: adherence to the Submission Guidelines (as stated in Section III), originality, organization, writing style, and depth of analysis.
-Judging will be completed on or around February 17, 2014.
-Winners will be announced on the contest site in February.
+Winners will be announced on the contest site on or before February 15, 2015.

 The Bill of Rights Institute reserves the right in their sole administration of the Contest to disqualify any individual they find or believe to: (i) be tampering with the entry process or the administration of the Contest, (ii) be acting in violation of these Official Rules and Regulations, or (iii) plagiarizing content in any form.